Eisa01/mpv-scripts/README.md

 - <kbd>Ctrl</kbd>+<kbd>z</kbd> to undo accidental seek by returning to previous time and vise-versa.
 ### SimpleUndo Compatibility
 - Works on all of mpv supported platforms.
-# UndoRedo Script 2.1
+# UndoRedo Script
 UndoRedo is a script for mpv media player, the script adds undo, and redo functionality into mpv.
 If you seek/jump to a different time in the video, press undo <kbd>Ctrl</kbd>+<kbd>z</kbd> to linearly undo the seeks/jumps in the video, and press redo <kbd>Ctrl</kbd>+<kbd>y</kbd> to linearly return to previous undo positions.
-For installation, download *`UndoRedo-2.1.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`UndoRedo.lua`* file into your `mpv/scripts/` directory.
 ### UndoRedo Main Features
 - **Undo and Redo:** Undo any accident time jumps in the video by pressing <kbd>ctrl</kbd>+<kbd>z</kbd> and redo the jumps by <kbd>ctrl</kbd>+<kbd>y</kbd>.
 - **Simple Undo:** Undo accidental time jumps in videos by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>z</kbd> and press again to return to previous position.